Spain poised for tough no-smoking law.

 Spain has introduced one of Europe's toughest smoking bans.

-Fears are mounting that the ban at bars will cost jobs The Spanish Federation
+Fears are mounting that the ban at bars will cost jobs.
+The Spanish Federation

-the ban could lead to the loss of up to 350,000 jobs, as many Spaniards will stay
+the ban could lead to the loss of up to 350,000 jobs, as many Spaniards

-slowdown, seems to be hoping the ban will not stop too
+during an economic slowdown, seems to be hoping the ban will not stop too

 smoking.
 It announced that a rise in tobacco tax which it hopes will bring in extra 780 million euros

 Source: Sky News Online January 02, 2011

-Spain's toughest smoking bans did not cause reductions in householdsf expenditures.
+Spain's toughest smoking bans did not cause reductions in households’ expenditures.

-with parliamentary representation, the government initiative was contested by
+parliamentary representation, the government initiative was contested by

 its allies in the hospitality industry.
 One of the most voiced arguments

 of time effects in order to identify the effects of the reform.